-Walima is Sunnah and an Islamic obligation; Therefore, we ought to follow Islam’s directions and consider the recommended acts, that are frowned upon and forbidden.
+Walima is Sunnah and an Islamic obligation; Therefore, we ought to follow Islam’s directions and consider the recommended acts that are frowned upon and forbidden.

-At last, we should take into consideration that the simpler the Walima (and the wedding function overall), the better it will be.
+At last, we should consider that the simpler the Walima (and the wedding function overall), the better it will be.
 Now and again, individuals burn through thousands upon thousands in taking care of individuals, an aggregate that one can utilize for other fundamental requirements of the Muslims.
 What’s worse, if the expectation behind spending such a sum is just a hotshot, this will be considered a sin.

 The thought here is to take care of individuals with earnestness and effortlessness.
 If that one feeds individuals with the least difficult of suppers yet it is from the heart, that is better (and the food is likewise more agreeable) than taking care of the quality food, where the aim isn’t so good.